 The Cooperative Work Experience program allows students to earn college credit for working in the community in an area related to the student's academic goals.
-Contact the Director of Cooperative Work Experience at (503) 338-2480 for the appropriate CWE class, seminar and registration information.
-All work experience students are required to take a one (1) credit work experience seminar with their first work experience.

-CWE 180

-COOPERATIVE WORK EXPERIENCE (CAREER DEVELOPMENT)
+CWE 180 COOPERATIVE WORK EXPERIENCE (CAREER DEVELOPMENT)

 Students work in the community in a position that allows them to gain pertinent skills and exposure relevant to their academic goals.
 Prior to the beginning of the work experience, students create individual learning objectives in cooperation with an identified Worksite Supervisor.
 Student learning objectives are reviewed and approved by the student's Academic Advisor.
 The learning objectives guide student learning during the term.
 Student progress is monitored by Cooperative Work Experience staff.
 Students participate in regular monitoring meetings.
 Students submit required paperwork and are evaluated by their Worksite Supervisor.
 Students demonstrate skill mastery as the work experience progresses.